psching/SSPA_jslibrary/README.md

-I do not own these codes, just putting here so as to simplify the working process
+I do not own these codes, just putting here to simplify working process